wmodes/blackrockstation/README.md

 -   Can put in fully sealed box with external plugs for wiring simplicity
 -   Control low wattage LED blubs and fluorescent lights

+### Commands

+Here are the commands the light controller responds to:

+- set off [num]
+- set on [num]
+- set glitch
+- request status
+- request log
+- request report

 ## Radio Controller

 The radio controller handles audio coming from the radio.
 It only needs to know what era it is operating in to play period-appropriate music, announcements, and news.
 Additional considerations are: